Shock Waves

 Nothing helped.

 My mother was my only family except for my husband and two children.
-I was an only child and my father died when I was 16.
-I had leaned heavily on my mother during the past three years, dealing with chronic pain from two failed back surgeries after the birth of my second child.
+An only child, my father died when I was 16.
+I had leaned heavily on my mother during the past six years, dealing with chronic pain from two failed back surgeries after the birth of my second child herniated a disc in my low back.
 My daughter, as an infant and a toddler, knew her “Mimi” as much or maybe even more than her own mother.

-During the third year of dealing not only with back and craniofacial pain [courtesy of dental trauma] but also ‘Mother’, a referral from a physical therapist landed me in the office of a cranial osteopath.
+During the fifth year of dealing not only with back and craniofacial pain [courtesy of dental trauma] but also ‘Mother’, a referral from a physical therapist landed me in the office of a Cranial Osteopath.
 My pain – and my life – began to steadily improve from this unusual hands-on treatment.
-Fourteen months of treatment with the osteopath and I tossed my dental splint into the garbage along with several bottles of medication.
+Fourteen months of treatment with the Osteopath and I tossed my dental splint into the garbage along with several bottles of medication.
 My back pain was improving.
 Most importantly, my hope was restored.

 When I asked him if he could help her, his response was: